Castlevania (1986 video game)

 Players control Simon Belmont, descendant of a legendary vampire hunter, who enters the castle of Count Dracula to destroy him when he suddenly reappears 100 years after Simon's ancestor vanquished him.
 Castlevania was developed in tandem with the MSX2 game Vampire Killer, which was released a month later and uses the same characters and setting, but features different gameplay mechanics.
 It was followed by a sequel, Castlevania II: Simon's Quest, and a prequel, Castlevania III: Dracula's Curse, both of which were also released for the NES.
 Super Castlevania IV was released in 1991 for the Super NES and follows the same story.
-A remake for the Sharp X68000 home computer was released in 1993, and was later re-released for the PlayStation as Castlevania Chronicles in 2001.
+A remake for the Sharp X68000 was released in 1993, and was later re-released for the PlayStation as Castlevania Chronicles in 2001.

-Castlevania was positively received and financially successful.
-It is considered an NES classic by PC World, while Nintendo Power and Game Informer ranked it in their list of best video games ever made.
+Castlevania was a commercial success and received widespread acclaim.
+It is considered an NES classic by PC World, while Nintendo Power and Game Informer both ranked it in their lists of the best video games ever made.